Universal deformation rings of modules for generalized Brauer tree algebras of polynomial growth: Introduction

+Theorem \ref{mainthm} pertains to any 1-domestic symmetric special biserial algebra, since these algebras are precisely those that correspond to a graph with the stated properties when viewed as Brauer graph algebras (see \cite{schroll2018notes}).
 This paper is organized as follows.
-In Section \ref{udr}, we introduce universal deformation rings and universal deformations of finitely generated modules $V$ for a finite dimensional $k$-algebra $\Lambda.$ In Section \ref{brauer}, we review generalized Brauer tree algebras and highlight the results that will be instrumental in analyzing these algebras.
-In Section \ref{StableEndRing}, we determine which finitely generated modules $V$ of certain Brauer tree algebras have stable endomorphism ring isomorphic to $k$ and use these results to prove Theorem \ref{mainthm} in Section \ref{MainResults}.
+In Section \ref{udr}, we introduce the universal deformation ring of a finitely generated $\Lambda$-module $V$.
+In Section \ref{brauer}, we assume $k$ is algebraically closed, and we review generalized Brauer tree algebras briefly, highlighting the results that will be instrumental in our analysis.
+In Section \ref{StableEndRing}, we determine which modules have stable endomorphism ring isomorphic to $k$, and use these results to prove Theorem \ref{mainthm} in Section \ref{MainResults}.